raistlinJ/core-topo-gen/API.md

   - Starts a CLI run and waits for completion; renders `index.html` with logs.
   - Side effects:
     - Writes a Markdown report under `./reports/`.
+    - Writes a JSON summary next to the Markdown report (`scenario_report_<ts>.json`) with counts, metadata, and segmentation/traffic tallies.
     - If planning metadata attributes are present in the XML, they are merged into the report under a "Planning Metadata (from XML)" section with namespaced keys (`plan_*`).
     - Connectivity metrics (router degree distribution, aggregation switch stats) appended when routers are generated.
     - Attempts to capture pre- and post-run CORE session XML into `outputs/core-sessions/`.